What to Expect in the NICU

 The dishwasher room (room 17-025) is the only place you can wash pump parts.
 When using this room:

-• Use paper towel to dry the pump parts after washing
+- Use paper towels to dry the pump parts after washing

-• You do not need to wash the yellow membranes and tubes
+- You do not need to wash the yellow membranes or tubes

-If you have any questions or concerns about pumping, talk to your baby’s nurse or the lactation consultant.
+If you have any questions or concerns about pumping, talk to your baby’s nurse or a lactation consultant.
+If the dishwasher is not working, please notify the team leader.

 Lockers

-Lockers for coats and oversized luggage are located in two places.
+Lockers for coats and large bags are available in two places.
 They are just outside the entrance to the NICU and inside the family lounge.
 Please remember to bring your own lock.

 Sleep rooms

-In addition to our standard NICU rooms, we offer four sleep rooms for parents who need to stay overnight for special situations such as overnight breastfeeding or to be on-site for a critically ill baby.
+We also offer sleep rooms for parents who need to stay overnight, such as for breastfeeding, chestfeeding, or to be close to a critically ill baby.

 These rooms are located on the 17th floor near the NICU and are supplied with the following: